 I would be remiss to leave this one off.
 I never got into Harry Potter when the books first came out because I'm not really into the whole fantasy genre.
 But I did think my kids at least needed to know something about HP, and I purchased the first book on a lark a few months ago.
 Well, they dived headfirst into all things HP and we have flown through all the rest of the books.
 And, I have to admit that I like them, too.
 They're very good and I want to listen even when the kids aren't around.
 I don't, but I want to.

-This book was disturbing, but in a car wreck that you can't keep your eyes off way.
+Educated was disturbing, but in a car wreck that you can't keep your eyes off way.
 When I finished, I researched Tara Westover all over the internet because I wanted to know more about her and her wacko family.
 The book was good if a little slow.
 I just wanted her to break free from her dad's influence, and it kept almost happening and then, oops!
 Not really.
 But it was good, very thoughtful, and a book I would recommend.

-I bought this on the recommendation of a coworker who had just finished it and said it was awesome.
+I bought The Girl on the Train on the recommendation of a coworker who had just finished it and said it was awesome.
 I can't say that I loved it like she did, but it was pretty good.
 It's about a girl who sees a woman she knows is married, kissing another man, all from the safety of the metro.
 She doesn't really know the woman, the husband, or the lover, but she inserts herself into their lives, all while her own is falling apart.
 It's really interesting and has lots of plot twists, but the plot moved a little slowly for me which is why it's in the “just okay” section of my list.
 The end, however, was entirely satisfying and made the whole book worthwhile.
 Read it just for the ending.
 Seriously.

 Call the Midwife is a memoir, but it's really just a series of vignettes about various midwifery clients the author saw over a period of years in a very poor district of London immediately after World War II.
 It's very well written, and the audiobook is excellently narrated.
 The only thing I didn't love about it was that I missed the overarching story that most of the other books on my list have.
 I missed a compelling start, middle, and end.
 For what it is, Call the Midwife does have lovely characters and stories, and I found myself both laughing and crying at different times.
 I think there's also a tv show, maybe on Netflix?, based on this book and the others in the series.